How To Get Your Child Connected To Their Nigerian Heritage

 Picture this: your child in a diverse classroom, sharing stories about family gatherings filled with laughter, holiday celebrations with delicious jollof rice, and the wise sayings that guide your family’s values.
 That feeling of pride and belonging is what we’re aiming for!

-5 Fun Ways to Teach Your Kids About Nigerian Culture and Values
+5 Fun Ways To Teach Your Kids About Nigerian Culture And Values

 Teaching children about Nigerian culture can take many forms; it doesn’t have to be a serious lecture.
 Instead, think of it as an adventure to explore!
 Here are fun ways to help your child learn: